-Internship records are maintained by the DPH WIC Dietetic Internship Director.
+Internship records are maintained by the DPH WIC Dietetic Internship Director and Administrative Staff of DPH WIC Dietetic Internship.

-Records (hard copies) are housed in locked files at the DPH WIC state office, (soft copies) are housed in e-files on the laptop of the Dietetic Internship Director and in the Internship share drive
+Records (hard copies) are housed in locked files at the DPH WIC state office, (soft copies) are housed in e-files on the laptop of the Dietetic Internship Director and in the Internship share drive (note: files with Social Security Numbers (SSN) are kept in hard copy only and in locked files).